 There are also three biasing conditions which are generally for the junction which is the p-n junction diode and this is based on the voltage applied:

-Forward bias: which is the positive terminal that is of the voltage potential is connected to the p-type while the negative terminal which is connected to the n-type.
+Forward Bias: which is the positive terminal that is of the voltage potential is connected to the p-type while the negative terminal is connected to the n-type.

 Reverse Bias: that is we can say that the negative terminal which is of the voltage potential is connected to the p-type and the positive is connected to the n-type.

 The p-n junction is said to be reverse-biased when the p-type is linked to the negative terminal of the battery and the n-type is attached to the positive side.
 The applied electric field and the built-in electric field are both in the same direction in this scenario.
 Because the generated electric field is in the same direction as the built-in electric field, the depletion area becomes more resistive and thicker.
 If the applied voltage is increased, the depletion region gets more resistant and thicker.

 A curve between the voltage and current through the circuit defines the VI properties of PN junction diodes.
 Voltage is represented on the x-axis, and current is represented on the y-axis.

 With the help of the curve, we can see that the diode works in three different zones, which are: